PatrickPro/emojiport-installer/README.md

-# emojiport-installer
+# iOS 13.1 emoji tweak
-EmojiPort installer by smacpats updated to support iOS 13.1 emojis
+Based on EmojiPort installer by smacpats

-Installs emojiport and the iOS 13.1 emojis onto your jailbroken device for you.
+This version will install iOS 13.1 emojis (but not EmojiPort) on your jailbroken device.